Rhaenyra the Cruel: Plot

-In King's Landing

-In the chaos following his son Jaehaerys' murder, Aegon is violently enraged.
+In the chaos following his son Jaehaerys' murder, an enraged Aegon had a violent breakdown.
 He hastily assembles his Small Council, wanting revenge on Rhaenyra, though Lord Jasper "Ironrod" Wylde believes she may be innocent.
 Otto suggests a public funeral to gain the smallfolk's sympathy and alienate them against Rhaenyra.
 During the funeral procession, the commoners express their condolences to Alicent and Helaena, while a herald calls out Rhaenyra's crimes, dubbing her "Rhaenyra the Cruel".
 Blood, one of the assassins, is captured and, under threat of torture, quickly confesses to Larys that he acted on Daemon's orders along with a ratcatcher whose real name he does not know.
 Aegon then enters the cell and bludgeons Blood to death with a mace.
 Aegon and Helaena fail to reconnect amid their shared grief.
 Likewise, Alicent is unable to comfort either Aegon or Helaena.

 Seeking solace with Sylvi at her brothel, Aemond feels self-important at being Daemon's target, but expresses remorse over Lucerys' accidental death.
 Elsewhere, blacksmith Hugh Hammer arrives home to his sick daughter and wife, Kat, who blames their worsening situation on the shipping blockade.
 Ser Criston Cole, deflecting responsibility for failing to protect Jaehaerys, blames Arryk Cargyll, and orders him to infiltrate Dragonstone disguised as his twin, Erryk, and assassinate Rhaenyra.
 Unable to identify Blood's accomplice, Aegon has all ratcatchers (including Cheese) publicly hanged, infuriating Otto who fears a public backlash.
 Their heated argument results in Aegon dismissing Otto as Hand of the King and appointing Criston as his replacement.
 Otto and Alicent discuss how they can manage Aegon.
 Later, Alicent angrily lashes out at Criston before they have sex.

-At Driftmark

-Alyn and his brother Addam are reunited.
+At Driftmark, Alyn and his brother Addam are reunited.
 Addam suggests Alyn could climb in rank now that he has Lord Corlys' favor for saving his life.
-Later, while gathering crabs at the beach, Addam spots Seasmoke, Laenor Velaryon's dragon, flying nearby.

-At Dragonstone

-After Jaehaerys' murder and the Greens' accusations, Rhaenyra fears support for her will weaken.
-Rhaenyra asks Daemon if he ordered Jaehaerys' death if Aemond was not found.
-She also asks if he resents her inheriting the throne rather than himself, then claims she can no longer trust him; an argument ensues.
-Daemon departs for Harrenhal to recruit allies.
+Later, while gathering crabs at the beach, Addam spots Seasmoke, Laenor Velaryon's dragon, flying nearby.On Dragonstone, after receiving word of Jaehaerys' murder and the Greens' accusations, Rhaenyra fears support for her will weaken.
+Suspecting Daemon for the murder, she demands if he had ordered Jaehaerys' death if Aemond was not found.
+She also asks if he resents her inheriting the throne rather than himself, then claims she can no longer trust him; an argument ensues, resulting in Daemon departing for Harrenhal to recruit allies.

 Rhaenyra sends Baela to scout King's Landing on her dragon, Moondancer.
 She and Jace discuss their families and future.
 Rhaenyra interrogates Mysaria regarding her connections to Daemon and the Greens before reluctantly granting her freedom.
 While departing Dragonstone, Mysaria notices Arryk arriving, and she alerts the guards.
-Arryk enters Rhaenyra's bedchamber, threatening her with a sword.
+Arryk enters Rhaenyra's bedchamber and threatens her.
 Erryk bursts in and the two engage in a fierce duel.
 Ser Lorent Marbrand arrives, but, unable to tell the twins apart, cannot aid Erryk.
-Erryk kills Arryk, saving Rhaenyra, but, overcome with grief from killing his brother, commits suicide by falling on his sword.
+Erryk kills Arryk, saving Rhaenyra, but, overcome with grief from killing his brother, he commits suicide.